 When I am ready to pop my loaf into the oven, I line a loaf pan with parchment before I stuff it with the filling.
 I do this so that part way through the baking, I can remove the loaf from the pan and place it on a cookie sheet to finish baking.
 I do this so that the loaf is ‘set’ and won’t lose its shape for the rest of the baking.
 And I want it freeform for the rest of the baking, so that more edges can get a crunchy crust, with a bit of glaze dripping down the sides!

-- 1 lb ground bison, elk, venison or other lean meat.
-Use sirloin if this is all you can find.
+- 1 lb ground bison, elk, venison or other very lean meat.
+Use sirloin if this is all that you can find

-- 1 lb lean ground beef or sirloin (do not get extra lean, as there is not enough fat with extra lean- you need some fat to keep the loaf from drying out)
+- 1 lb lean ground beef or sirloin do not use extra lean, as there is not enough fat with the extra lean- you need some fat to keep the loaf moist

 - 1/2 cup quick cook oats